aryavorskiy/LatticeModels.jl/docs/src/index.md

 ```

 !!! compat
     This package has tested compatibility with Julia v1.6.
-Use with caution on lower versions.
+However, it is recommended to use v1.8 or later for better performance and less TTFX.

 ## Package features
 - Bravais lattices with arbitrary geometry or boundary conditions.